 Solar panels are made from Photovoltaic (PV) cells.
 These cells react to sunlight and convert its energy into usable Direct Current (DC) electricity.
 The cells are encased in a metal or plastic frame to form the solar panel.
 There are generally three accepted types of solar panels:

 Are single (mono) solar cells manufactured from the purest silicon.
-The solar panels are recognizable by their dark colour
+The solar panels are recognizable by their dark color

 Are manufactured from multiple crystalline solar cells.
-The solar panels are recognizable by their blue speckled colour
+The solar panels are recognizable by their blue speckled color

 I mentioned earlier that the PLK designation signifies it is a lightweight panel.
 To illustrate this there is another 100w briefcase available and we can compare them.